MicrosoftDocs/architecture-center/docs/guide/multitenant/service/azure-ad-b2c.md

 When planning a multitenant deployment of Azure AD B2C, it's important to think about the long-term maintenance of your Azure AD B2C resources.
 This list is not exhaustive, but you should consider maintenance of elements including the following:

 - [**User journey configuration**](/azure/active-directory-b2c/user-flow-overview).
 How do you deploy changes to your Azure AD B2C tenant(s)?
 How do you test changes to your user flows or custom policies before deploying them?
 - [**Federated identity providers**](#identity-federation).
 Do you need to add or remove identity providers over time?
-If you are allowing each of your customers to bring their own identity provider, how do you manage that at scale?
+If you're allowing each of your customers to bring their own identity provider, how do you manage that at scale?
 - **App registrations.** Many Azure AD app registrations use a [client secret](/azure/active-directory/develop/quickstart-register-app#add-a-client-secret) or [certificate](/azure/active-directory/develop/quickstart-register-app#add-a-certificate) for authentication.
 How do you rotate these when necessary?
 - [**Policy keys**](/azure/active-directory-b2c/policy-keys-overview?pivots=b2c-custom-policy).
 If you use custom policies, how do you rotate the policy keys when necessary?
 - **User credentials.** How do you manage user information and credentials?
 What happens if one of your users is locked out or forgets their password and requires administrator intervention?